 When suffering from such an injury, there is a need for immediate medical attention.
 Consultation with a legal expert to assess the road ahead is of utmost importance.

-Most insurers (and therefore most personal injury law firms) dismiss whiplash claims as low value "soft tissue" cases.
-The very term "soft tissue" (no broken bones) has been made to seem as if you have no case.
+Most insurers (and therefore most personal injury law firms) dismiss whiplash claims as low value “soft tissue” cases.
+The very term “soft tissue” (no broken bones) makes the insurance adjuster tell you that you have no case.

 Yes.
 We think so.
 Personal injury mills just want to settle for whatever they can, according to many consumers.